 Now, as mentioned above, I threw a fairly major tantrum about this a few hours ago, but I’ve now journeyed back from the doldrums because, as my wife always, says: “PMA”.
 It means premenstrual army and… I’m sorry, I don’t even have the faintest idea where I am going with this.
 It actually means positive mental attitude, it’s a concept that has got me through most of my hardest parenting moments and it works like so.
 Whenever you find yourself being reduced to a quivering wreck, doubting your ability as a parent or stomping on some cuddly toys and screaming: “Why doesn’t he like me?”
 (I can neither confirm or deny whether this happened in our house this morning), simply take a step back and think about something special you and your baby have shared over the last few days.

 Well, go on then.
 Do it.
 In my case, it was the I Love Milk song (I sang it yesterday evening and he drank half the bottle, which is way more than he’s been drinking with anyone else), but it could just as easily be that smile when you got home from work, a leg hug, a game of peek-a-boo or a nose ‘honk’.
-The moment itself doesn’t matter, what matters is that you are finding a way to escape from the darkness and show yourself: a) that your child does not hate you, b) that you are not a useless carer and c) that parenting is extremely rewarding and, at times, actually quite fun.
+The moment itself doesn’t matter, what matters is that you are finding a way to escape from the darkness and show yourself: a) that your child does not hate you, b) that you are not a useless carer and c) that being a parent is extremely rewarding and, at times, actually quite fun.

 Got that and feeling a little bit better about your most recent minor mishap?
 Great, now let’s finish up by forming a circle, joining hands, raising our arms in the air and shouting: “P.A.R.E.N.T.S.
 Goooooooooo, parents!”
 Or, you know, mainlining some alcohol in preparation for the big bedtime battle.